 Goal Setting, Reimagined

-If you are a creature of habit and routines, the past few months might have thrown you into a whirlwind of uncertainty and chaos.
+If you are a creature of habit and routines, any disruption to your life may send you into a whirlwind of uncertainty and chaos.
 What if you could take a breath, relinquish control, and feel grounded again?

 One approach to doing this is by reimagining your goals.
 In her book, “The Desire Map,” Danielle LaPorte highlights a goal setting method that focuses on how you want to feel rather than an end result or specific outcome.
 Here’s how you can use that concept to reimagine your goals.

 Step 1: Brainstorm